rya-sge/access-denied/_posts/cryptowallet-how could go wrong.md

 For their PoC, these researchers  managed to produce two payments in IOTA which are different, but hash to the same value, and thus have the same signature.

+- Managed to produce two different payments in IOTA
+- With the same hash value
+- Same valid signature

 This attack could be used by a bad actor to destroy or steal users’ funds.

 Reference: [Cryptographic vulnerabilities in IOTA](https://medium.com/@neha/cryptographic-vulnerabilities-in-iota-9a6a9ddc4367)